Gathering Place (Tulsa park): Awards

 Tulsa's Gathering Place was named the "Best New Attraction 2019" through the USA Today Readers' Choice awards.
 In 2019, Gathering Place also made Time magazine's list of the World's 100 Greatest Places of 2019, National Geographic's list of 12 Mind-Bending Playgrounds Around the World, and the American Planning Association's list of six great public spaces in America.
-Gathering Place was named the best city park in the nation in a 2021 USA Today readers' choice competition.
+Gathering Place was named the best city park in the nation in a 2021 USA Today readers' choice competition, and again in 2024.